 When people read something in a difficult-to-read font, they transfer that sense of difficulty onto the topic they’re reading about.

-Bottom line: make everything as simple as possible.
+Takeaway: Make everything as simple as possible.

-6. For retail stores, flooring matters
+6. For retail stores, even flooring matters.

 Research by Joan Meyers-Levy suggests that the way people judge products may be influenced by the ground beneath them.